nyu-mlab/iot-inspector-client/README.md

 The following instructions assume that a tester uses macOS Big Sur and/or above, and that they have a basic understanding of the macOS Terminal.

+You can also view a video walkthrough here: https://www.loom.com/share/ffbfff6db53d44bdb495952b58eb757d

 ### Run the Python driver

 1. Run the following in the Terminal: